prasannakoyalkar24/PIZZA_SALES_SQL_PROJECT/README.md

 GROUP BY category;
 ```

-9. **Group the orders by date and calculate the average number of pizzas ordered per day.**:
+**Task 9: Group the orders by date and calculate the average number of pizzas ordered per day.**:

 ```sql
 SELECT